zoot101/snapraid-daily/README.md

 exit. **Mutt** is used for sending the emails.

-Note that no attempts are made here to automate the correction of errors automatically, the user will have to intervene in each case if they are detected.
+Note that no attempts are made here to automate the correction of errors, the user will have to intervene in each case if they are detected.

 Before attempting to use this script, one should ensure that **SnapRAID** is